-Cab drivers like to ask me where I’m from.
-I always respond, “Chicago.”
-Then they say, “No, where are you from?”
-I know what they are getting at – what is my ancestry, my ethnic origin.
-And that is a complicated answer, especially for a cab ride.
-So I started answering, “I’m an Eastern European Mutt.”
+Back when you would fling out an arm and jump into a taxi, I had the same experience, over and over.
+Drivers would ask me where I’m from.
+I always responded, “Chicago,” to which they added, “No, where are you from?”
+I knew what they are getting at – what was my ancestry, my ethnic origin.
+That is a complicated answer, especially for a cab ride, so I started answering, “I’m an Eastern European Mutt.”

 How may I help you answer the question, “Where are you from?”